henrynash/elements/an/AnthaAcademy/README.md

 ### Familiarity with the command line
 You will need to use the command line to run antha.
-If using OS X or Linux and you’re not familiar with working on the command line, this tour offers a good introduction for navigating through the command line in unix/linux:
+If using OS X or Linux and you're not familiar with working on the command line, this tour offers a good introduction for navigating through the command line in unix/linux:

 1. Complete [Code academy working on the command line course Unit 1](https://www.codecademy.com/learn/learn-the-command-line) (2 hours)